c6o/docs/content/archive/manuals/architecture.md

 # Architecture

 CodeZero is a cloud application management system built on Kubernetes.
-This diagram illustrates the relationship between the c6o Hub Application Registry, and your Kubernetes cluster running the c6o Store, the c6o Marina Desktop and System and installed apps.
+This diagram illustrates the relationship between the CodeZero Hub Application Registry, and your Kubernetes cluster running the CodeZero Store, the CodeZero Marina Desktop and System and installed apps.

 ```mermaid
 graph TB